Frequently Asked Questions

 There are also campaigns of the West Marches style in which different GMs alternate with different players within the same world.
 That would still count as a single (albeit large) gaming group and is therefore allowed.

 The use case that is not acceptable is if two people playing in independent gaming groups decide to share the cost of a subscription because their groups play on different days of the week.
-That is both unethical and hurtful to The Forge service.
+That is both unethical and harmful to The Forge service.

-The Forge has created efficient software to keep costs as low as possible for the users of the service and part of that is the efficient handling of server resources which would be impeded by people sharing their accounts with other independent DMs or by preventing the regular idling of inactive games.
+The Forge has created efficient software to keep costs as low as possible for the users of the service and part of that is the efficient handling of server resources which would be impeded by people sharing their accounts with other independent DMs, or by preventing the regular idling of inactive games.

 Can I use SSH/FTP on The Forge servers?

-How do I create new worlds or install modules?
+How do I create new worlds, or install modules?

 Then click on the

 If you are unable to log in for any reason from within The Forge’s game configuration page, you can stop the server, restart it, and it will start on the Setup page of Foundry.

 From the Setup page, you can follow the default process for creating a new Foundry world.